Terminals

 Cmder can also work best with bash on Windows.
 Bash is the default shell found on *NIX systems such as Linux and macOS.

-For the best experience, we suggest that you integrate your favorite IDEs with Cmder – it makes your editor terminal work as productive as Cmder shell itself.
+For the best experience, we suggest that you integrate your favourite IDEs with Cmder – it makes your editor terminal work as productive as Cmder shell itself.

-simple terminal aims to have less lines of code than anything else and as few features as useful.
-It still does lots of stuff, and is tiny.
+simple terminal aims to have fewer lines of code than anything else and as few features as useful.
+It still does lots of stuff and is tiny.

 Project announcement